fduchate/Rshiny_webapp/README.md

 # Rshiny_webapp
-Creation of a web application to perform phylogenetic-related analysis
+Creation of a web application to perform phylogenetic-related analysis and pathogens transmission simulation.